 Information for Off-Campus Employers

-Employment under work-study may involve public interest work, which is considered work performed for the national or community welfare.
+Employment under work-study must be with a U.S. based non-profit organization or government agency and involve public interest work, which is considered work performed for the national or community welfare.
 Work performed to benefit a particular interest, individual, or group is not permitted.

 Work is NOT eligible for work-study if: